What is a clinical psychologist?

 - LGBTQ identity and/or related concerns

 I am a Boulder native and have maintained a deep love of Colorado over the years.
-I completed my BS in Psychology at Pacific Lutheran University in Tacoma, WA, and earned my Ph.D. in clinical psychology at Arizona State University.
+I completed my BS in Psychology at Pacific Lutheran University and my Ph.D. in clinical psychology at Arizona State University.
 I completed a clinical internship and postdoctoral fellowship at Harborview Medical Center in Seattle, WA through the department of Rehabilitation Medicine at the University of Washington School of Medicine.
 From 2007 to 2016, I continued to work at Harborview Medical Center as an Associate Clinical Professor in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
 During these years, I led the mental health component of the Chronic Fatigue Clinic, one of the very few multidisciplinary specialty clinics for chronic fatigue in the nation.
 I also provided outpatient psychotherapy for individuals in the Madison Clinic (a comprehensive, primary care clinic serving individuals with HIV/AIDS).
 In addition, I have also taught multiple psychology courses at Pacific Lutheran University and the University of Washington.